KushalM23/SmartAgriNode/PRD.md

 ### 5.1 Authentication

-Authentication is handled entirely by Clerk.
+Authentication is handled entirely by Supabase.
 The backend verifies JWT tokens provided in the `Authorization` header.

 **Authorization Header Format:**
 ```
-Authorization: Bearer <clerk_jwt_token>
+Authorization: Bearer <supabase_jwt_token>
 ```

-All protected endpoints require a valid Clerk JWT token.
-Tokens are automatically obtained by the Clerk React SDK on the frontend.
+All protected endpoints require a valid Supabase JWT token.
+Tokens are automatically obtained by the Supabase JS Client on the frontend.

 ---